Baby Rose Guides Us Through The Emotional Sludge Of Love

 But while "Artifacts" took the most tries to record out of all ten songs on the LP, the magic of "All to Myself" was something Rose and her producers could only catch once.

 "I was supposed to be testing the mic.
 I couldn't even really hear it through my headphones at the time, but I was off of the mimosas and tequila," she recalls. "[My producers] were just like, 'All right, just go in there and, you know, just mumbles and things, like, we'll figure out a melody and stuff.'
-But I had secretly just been writing literal things in my notepad on my phone and I just went in there and just did it and when we were done listening to everyone just like, 'Wow.'"
+But I had secretly just been writing literal things in my notepad on my phone and I just went in there and just did it and when we were done listening to it everyone just like, 'Wow.'"

 Rose says she couldn't replicate the vulnerability of that moment for another take — from the heavy breathing to the breaks in normal rhythm.
 But fortunately, all of those little moments are that "made the record really special."